 Welcome back for part 2 of our latest installment, Overcoming Writer’s Block and Increasing Productivity.
 Last week we took a look at a few key things we can do to change our habits and routine in order to overcome writer’s block, and this week I’d like to share a few more tips with you.

-Today, we will be focusing primarily on maximizing your creative workflow and finishing projects.
+Today, we will focus primarily on maximizing your creative workflow and finishing projects.
 We will be touching on key topics such as identifying your creative weak spots, focusing on the big picture, sticking to 1 task at a time, and committing publicly with a project due date.
-Lets get started!
+Let’s get started!

 Identify your creative weak spots.
 Let’s face it… there are certain things we are better at than others when it comes to creating a song.
 Maybe you are incredible with song structure but are lacking when it comes to creating a catchy melody.
 The main thing to keep in mind here is everyone has weak spots, and if you take the time to identify them, you will be that much closer to conquering them.

 There is a saying in the music industry that goes, “Good producers copy, great producers steal” because when you get stuck in a spot where your creativity is lacking, it is good to see how other successful professionals solved the same problem you are having.
 Don’t be afraid to borrow an idea that works for your song because this is a great way to learn successful techniques you can incorporate into your projects.
 Please do not misinterpret this saying… I am not suggesting you copy-paste a chorus, melody, or entire chunk of lyrics verbatim for your project.
 I am trying to make you aware that everybody hits a creative wall at some point, and drawing off of someone’s creative inspiration is a great thing to propel your project back on the right track.
 Having a problem writing a catchy hook?
 Make a playlist of 25 songs you feel have incredible hooks, then analyze them to see what makes them successful and incorporate these new skills into your creative repertoire.